Shower Arm Pointing Up? Here’s How to Fix It Quickly

 Step 4

 Try to insert the pipe back into the wall.
 You’ll be turning the pipe clockwise this time.
 Also, be careful and make sure the pipe is threading properly into the hole.
-If not, you could be dealing with cross-threading, which can damage of the threads of your pipe.
+If not, you could be dealing with cross-threading, which can damage the threads of your pipe.

 Step 5

-Check your work!
+The last step in removing a stuck shower head or addressing a shower arm pointing up is to check your work!
 With all your twisting and taping, you’ll want to check that everything works and nothing leaks.
 Try putting the showerhead on the arm and then turning on the water.

 Conclusion

-Clearly, an upside-down shower arm is more than just an annoyance.
+An upside-down shower arm is more than just an annoyance.

 Short of sticking yourself on the ceiling, Spiderman-style, it would be impossible to take a shower with such a problem.